 There is a reason why people refer to Hallstatt as “the most beautiful lakeside village in all of Europe.”
 Lovingly decorated gasthauses and cobbled alleyways make the secluded gem of Hallstatt feel like a storybook fantasy.
 Spend two nights at our hotel in Hallstatt enjoying the best of two worlds — stunning mountain scenery and a fairytale village on one side, and delicious lakeside views with glacially carved waterways and steep cliffs on the other.

-Arrive in Bad Goisern.
+Independently travel to Bad Goisern.
 Transfer to your hotel and enjoy a lovely dinner.

 Today we climb through mountain pastures and enchanting forests before cresting at Goisererhütte, with outstanding views of the distant Dachstein peaks and the Hallstätter See.
 Descend to the idyllic village of Gosau.
 Rugged and majestic mountains encircle the village, while rolling pastures and tranquil mountain lakes make the region feel like a fairytale.